gcallah/BookReviews/zadka.md

 The author doesn't make it completely clear why one would use Paramiko to SSH rather than a OS shell.
-He mentions how nice it is to use Jupyter notebooks to make self-ducmenting SSH sessions: but Z shell and Bash are both have Jupyter kernels.
+He mentions how nice it is to use Jupyter notebooks to make self-ducmenting SSH sessions: but Z shell and Bash both have Jupyter kernels.
 It may be that Paramiko indeed offers advantages here; we just weren't sure what they were.